lm3nitro/Projects/NSM/Security Onion/Security Onion.md

 ## Analysis

 After exploring the different web interfaces, I wanted to take a deeper look into the traffic and see the capability of Security Onion.
-To start, I performed some reconaissance to trigger some alerts using Nmap:
+To start, I performed some reconnaissance to trigger some alerts using Nmap:

 ![Pasted image 20240513145414](https://github.com/lm3nitro/Projects/assets/55665256/1ce13b7e-ef96-4f55-af7b-8e4ab958853c)